-Suprafilt’s growing experience of Nerada plant installations has helped them to successfully complete another installation at Radcliffe in Greater Manchester.
+Suprafilt’s growing experience of Nerada plant installations has helped them to successfully complete another installation at Radcliffe on Trent, near Nottingham.

 The aeration specialist was asked to build and install the Nereda internals into three Nereda reactors for Nomenca at the Severn Trent Water waste water treatment works.